 to reenter the US after a temporary trip abroad, your F-1 visa must also still be

 valid.
 See page on Automatic Revalidation for exceptions to this rule.

 - Keep your passport valid - Your passport should be valid for at least 6 months into the future at all times.

 If your passport is about to expire, contact your embassy in Washington for instructions

 to extend the validity or to get a new passport.
 Click here to find the website of your embassy.

-- Report address changes within 10 days of moving - To have your address updated in SEVIS, you must SEND AN EMAIL to the International
+- Report address changes within 10 days of moving - To have your address updated in SEVIS, please use the OPT Reporting Form.

 - Request a new I-20 if your program changes - If you change your major or change your degree objective, request a new I-20 from